paymill/paymill-java/README.md

 * Package name changed from de.paymill to com.paymill .
 - Removed singleton Paymill object and replaced with a PaymillContext object.
 + All services are now directly accessible from PaymillContext.
 + Improved list handling.
 Now the list method returns a PaymillList, which also contains the dataCount.
-All models now contain methods to create list filters and an order.
+All models now contain methods to create filter and sort criteria.
 + Improved create methods.
 All create methods now work with arguments.
 Removed unnecessary fields in objects (e.g. token in Transaction).
 + Improved get, update and remove methods.
 Get and remove now work with both instances and IDs.
 Get and Update methods now work on the same instance.
 - Offer is no longer updateable for a subscription.